irsol/udacity-data-foundations-nd/lesson_2.md

 **Random variables** are represented by capital letters.
 For example:

 `X = amount of time on website` where X is an entire set of possible values.
 Think about X as a placeholder for any of these possible values.
 Once we observe an outcome of these random variables, we notate it as a lower case of the same letter.
-Often the lower case letter has a subscript x
+Often the lower case letter has a subscript xn, that helps attach notation to each specific value in dataset.
+X is the amount of time an individual spends on the website.

+Example:
+What is the probability someone spends more than 20 minutes in our website?

+In notation, we would write:

+P(X > 20)?

+Here P stands for probability, while the parentheses encompass the statement for which we would like to find the probability.
+Since X represents the amount of time spent on the website, this notation represents the probability the amount of time on the website is greater than 20.

+We could find this in the above example by noticing that only one of the 5 observations exceeds 20.
+So, we would say there is a 1 (the 45) in 5 or 20% chance that an individual spends more than 20 minutes on our website (based on this dataset).